cristian-guerrero/legion-go-tricks/README.md

   - `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:39-20240220`
     - later on, once the bug is fixed, you can go back to regular updates by going back to `39-stable` via running the following in terminal:
       - `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:39-stable`
-- (resolved) Flaky suspend on latest bazzite version
-  - this should be fixed in kernel 6.7.5, update to the latest bazzite release for to get the updated kernel.

 ### Nobara bugs